 The Ferndale, Pontiac, and Royal Oak Township Public Housing Commissions (PHCs) are not under Oakland County control.
-The County invited the PHCs to participate in the formulation of the Analysis of Impediments to Fair Housing Choice.
+As part of the Consolidated Plan development process the County invited the PHCs to participate in the formulation of the Analysis of Impediments to Fair Housing Choice.
 One PHC participated.